Izabela Lăcătuș

-Izabela Daniela Lăcătuş (born 2 October 1976 in Bucharest, Romania) is a retired Romanian artistic and aerobic gymnast.
+Izabela Daniela Lăcătuș (born 2 October 1976 in Bucharest, Romania) is a retired Romanian artistic and aerobic gymnast.
 She was an alternate to the artistic gymnastics team at the 1992 Olympics.
-After retiring from artistic gymnastics she had a career in aerobic gymnastics, winning 16 world and continental medals including the 2000 individual world title.
+After retiring from artistic gymnastics, she had a career in aerobic gymnastics, winning 16 world and continental medals, including the 2000 individual world title.

 Artistic gymnastics career

-Lăcătuş started gymnastics at the CSS Triumf club in her hometown Bucharest, but later she moved to Deva where she trained with the national team.
-She progressed rapidly and in 1989, she moved up to the senior team and trained alongside Daniela Silivaş.
-In 1990, following the Revolution, the gym at Deva closed and Lăcătuş went to train at the Olympic Center in Oneşti.
-Although still a junior according to the FIG rules, she participated in 1990 at competitions reserved for seniors as well as in junior meets.
-Her best results in 1990 were a 4th all around at Chunichi Cup, and a 5th all around at the Avignion Junior International.
-By the end of 1990 the gym at Deva opened again and the national team was reinstated.
-Izabela missed the 1991 Romanian International due to an injury, but she competed in the Junior European Championships where she placed 4th all around.
-Later that year, she won silver for the all around at the Cottbus Cup.
-In 1992, she won silver on bars at the Romanian International, and earned herself a place as the second alternate to the 1992 Romanian Olympic team.
-The other members of the team were Cristina Bontas, Lavinia Miloşovici, Gina Gogean, Mirela Paşca, Maria Neculiţă and Vanda Hădărean.
+Lăcătuș started gymnastics at the CSS Triumf club in her hometown, Bucharest, but later moved to Deva, where she trained with the national team.
+She progressed rapidly, and in 1989, she moved up to the senior team and trained alongside Daniela Silivaș.
+In 1990, following the Revolution, the gym at Deva closed, and Lăcătuș went to train at the Olympic Center in Onești.

+Although still a junior according to FIG rules, she participated in 1990 in competitions reserved for seniors as well as in junior meets.
+Her best results in 1990 were a 4th all-around finish at the Chunichi Cup and a 5th all-around finish at the Avignion Junior International.
+By the end of 1990, the gym at Deva opened again and the national team was reinstated.

+Lăcătuș missed the 1991 Romanian International due to an injury, but she competed in the Junior European Championships, where she placed 4th all around.
+Later that year, she won silver in the all-around at the Cottbus Cup.
+In 1992, she won silver on bars at the Romanian International and earned a place as the second alternate to the 1992 Romanian Olympic team.
+The other members of the team were Cristina Bontaș, Lavinia Miloșovici, Gina Gogean, Mirela Pașca, Maria Neculiță and Vanda Hădărean.
 Eugenia Popa was the first alternate.

-In 1992, Izabela competed at several competitions, but an ankle injury sidelined her for the rest of the year.
+Lăcătuș competed at several meets in 1992, but an ankle injury sidelined her for the rest of the year.
 She did not manage to make a full recovery and retired in 1994.